papalozarou/piRouter/README.md

 ![You should then recieve a confirmation screen](img/5-confirmation.png)

-Whilst we're here we may as well update `raspi-config`:
+Whilst you're here you may as well update `raspi-config`:

 ![Updating `raspi-config`](img/6-update-raspi-config.png)

-Next, clone this respository to your home folder:
+Next, install `Git` and clone this respository to your home folder:

 ```
+:~ $ sudo apt install git -y
 :~ $ git clone https://github.com/papalozarou/piRouter ~/
 ```